jerzyflik/continuous-claude-devops/README.md

 ## ⚙️ How it works

-For tasks that require multiple iterations to complete, this script runs Claude Code repeatedly until done:
+This script runs Claude Code in iterations until multi-step tasks are complete:

 - Claude Code runs in a loop based on your prompt
 - All changes are committed to a new branch